the-strife-project/Strife/src/kernel/drivers/storage/FS/JOTAFS/README.md

 Some aclarations:
 - Everything is in Little-Endian.
+- When I say «sector» I mean «physical block» (doesn't actually have to be a physical sector).
 - The filesystem consists in the superblock, inodes, and blocks.
 - The superblock contains information about the later three.
 - An inode is an array of 128 bytes containing all metadata about a file but its name.